AvedisTufenkjian/Cell-Expression-Atlas-of-the-Autonomic-Nervous-System/README.md

 ## Our Review
 For more information on the ANS see our review paper at https://rdcu.be/euEhn

-Code used for figure generation and raw data processing can be found on our paper-specific repository at https://github.com/YTwTJ/Molecular-and-Functional-Diversity-of-the-Autonomic-Nervous-System
+Code used for publication figure generation and raw data processing can be found on our paper-specific repository at https://github.com/YTwTJ/Molecular-and-Functional-Diversity-of-the-Autonomic-Nervous-System